LeoQK/Manual/README.md

 * **Skill transferability** - Clear guidelines on how gaming skills can be transferred to real-world problems
 * **Presentation and assessment** - Best practices for the presentation and assessment of gaming skills in interviews

+As we engage with the gaming community and organizations, we will release research on each of these tools.
+We also strive to deploy our knowledge to coach gamers seeking career growth.

 ## Collaboration and Coaching

 Gaming is all about community.
 So is gaming for enterprise.
 We want to collaborate with and learn from gamers and organizations to advance the application of gaming skills to enterprise.